tueimage/8dm50-machine-learning/README.md

 ## Assignments and Lectures

-**IMPORTANT**: All materials tagged with (*tentative*)  are not yet updated from the previous edition of the course and are subject to change.
-We will However, any changes made will not be substantial and you can still use the materials to get an early peek at the content.
+**IMPORTANT**: All materials tagged with (*tentative*)  are not updated from the previous edition of the course and might change for this edition.
+However, any changes made will not be substantial and you can still use the materials to get an early peek at the content.

 * (*tentative*) [Introduction slides](lectures/intro.pdf)

+### Reading assignment
-* (*coming soon*) Reading assignments
+* (*coming soon*) Instructions

 ### Machine learning fundamentals I
 * (*tentative*) [Lecture slides](lectures/week_1.pdf)